 City campuses teem with students from diverse backgrounds and cultures, unlike the more sedate atmosphere of a rural college.
 It could mean that in a city setting, you are under no pressure to fit in.
 Everyone has a place in the many diverse slots.
 Or it could mean that people will be inclined to spend more to try the new trends their friends have introduced?

-Are you at a city or a rural campus?
-What has been your experience?
-As for me, I am proving my parents wrong.
+I am proving my parents wrong.
 Each day, as the temptations roll in, I put my strong will to work.
-I’m always able to ward off an urge to stroll through the chic neighborhood of Newbury Street!
+I'm always able to ward off an urge to stroll through the chic neighborhood of Newbury Street!